Spin texture and tunneling magnetoresistance in atomically thin CrSBr: Results and Discussion

 Following the determination of the $a$- and $b$-axes, the tunneling resistance was measured by sweeping a magnetic field along the $a$- or $b$-axis at a fixed bias voltage to investigate the magnetic behavior of the few-layer CrSBr.
 The magnetoresistance (MR) was calculated using the formula:

 When a magnetic field was applied along the $a$-axis, the 4- and 5-layer CrSBr devices exhibited consistent behavior.
 Specifically, the tunneling resistance decreases with increasing magnetic field and eventually saturates, indicating a negative MR (Fig. \ref{F2}a, c).
-This observation aligns with the magnetic ground state of CrSBr that magnetized along the $b$-axis, which features interlayer A-type antiferromagnetic.
+This observation aligns with the magnetic ground state of CrSBr, which is magnetized along the $b$-axis and features interlayer A-type AFM coupling.
 In the presence of an applied magnetic field, the magnetization of the layers gradually tilts towards the $a$-axis and eventually becomes fully magnetized along the $a$-axis \cite{wilson_interlayer_2021}.
 In the FM state, the spin-up or spin-down electrons encounter lower tunneling barriers due to the uniform direction of magnetization in all CrSBr layers, resulting in significantly lower tunneling resistance than in the AFM state.

-Nevertheless, when a magnetic field is applied along the $b$-axis, the 4- and 5-layer devices display distinct and unexpected transport properties, with each device undergoing a multistep spin-flip process.
+Nevertheless, when a magnetic field is applied along the $b$-axis, the 4- and 5-layer devices display distinct transport properties, with each device undergoing a multistep spin-flip process.
 These transitions are accompanied by sharp changes in tunneling resistance (Figs. \ref{F2}b and d).
-In the case of the 4-layer CrSBr device, the material undergoes a transition from an A-type AFM state (high-resistance state) to an FM state (low-resistance state), resulting in a negative MR. Between the AFM and FM states, the tunneling resistance assumes an intermediate value, displaying significant hysteresis.
-Notably, at the same bias voltage and magnetic field, the tunneling resistance of the device exhibits two distinct resistance values during the ascending-field sweep and descending-field sweep, while the photoluminescence spectra display consistent exciton emission energy \cite{wilson_interlayer_2021}.
-Similarly, in this intermediate state, the tunneling resistance displays two different values, low (high) and high (low), under negative and positive magnetic fields, respectively, during the ascending-field (descending-field) sweep (Fig. \ref{F2}b).
+In the case of the 4-layer CrSBr device, the material undergoes a transition from an A-type AFM state (high-resistance state) to an FM state (low-resistance state), resulting in a negative MR. Between the AFM and FM states, the tunneling resistance assumes an intermediate value, manifesting substantial hysteresis.
+Namely, under identical bias voltage and magnetic field conditions, the tunneling resistance of the device manifests two discrete resistance values during the ascending-field and descending-field sweeps.
+Similarly, the tunneling resistance displays two different values, low (high) and high (low), under negative and positive magnetic fields in this intermediate state, respectively, during the ascending-field (descending-field) sweep (Fig. \ref{F2}b).
+This behavior suggests the presence of two different intermediate magnetic states.